 Meet the Social Media Team

-If you have visited the Statue of Liberty's Facebook page, you may have noticed initials in parentheses after each post.
-Have you wondered what those initials mean?
-Here's your chance to meet the people behind those initials- Liberty Island's social media team.
+If you have visited the Statue of Liberty's Facebook page, Twitter site, or website, you may have wondered who contributes content and edits all those pages.
+Here's your chance to meet the people behind the posts and tweets -- Liberty Island's social media team.
 These are the people who help keep a global audience connected with the copper lady residing in New York's Upper Bay.

 Did You Know?